smlgit/fpbinary/README.md

 Installation is currently only via source download and build.
 You require an installation of git, python >= 2.7.12 and a C99 compliant compiler.

+>**Installing on Windows**: fpbinary is developed using Linux, but it does get tested using Windows 10.
+Windows testing currently uses the Python-recommended Visual C++ compiler which is specified for each python version at [Windows Compilers](https://wiki.python.org/moin/WindowsCompilers). fpbinary testing on Windows currently uses [Microsoft Build Tools for Visual Studio 2019](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2019).

 The easiest way is to use pip:

 ```bash